Internal Transfers/Changing Majors 2014-15

-- Review Frequently Asked Questions about the change of major process along with the Restricted Majors information below.
+- Review Frequently Asked Questions about the change of major process along with the Restricted Majors information and deadlines below.

 - Once your form has been approved and received in the Registrar's Office, your student record will be adjusted within 5 business days.